-Some of his favorite musical artists are Frank Zappa, Captain Beefheart, Alice Cooper, Alex Harvey, Miles Davis, Junior Brown, Jet, Mudvayne, Stravinsky, and Clutch.
-In 1995, Salvatore recorded the EP, Highway To Corn And Peanut Hell under the name "Skid Baxter" (a character created by Chirs Crickard).
+Mr. Baxter was born and raised on planet Earth.
+Sometimes he eats meat, and sometimes he eats a salad.
+He prefers whole foods - like real dairy-butter, and avoids margarine, multi-vitamins, edible food-like substances (the western diet), and "anti-bacterial" soap.
+Some of his favorite musical artists include: Frank Zappa, Captain Beefheart, Alice Cooper, Alex Harvey, Miles Davis, Junior Brown, Stravinsky, and Clutch.
+In 1995, Salvatore recorded the EP, Highway To Corn And Peanut Hell under the name "Skid Baxter" (a character created by Chris Crickard).
 Thus was born The Skid Baxter Project.

 As one reviewer put it, "On the album, one can hear the Zappa influence distinctly, with the vocal asides and snippets of musique-concrete."
 Gentle Giant and Junior Brown had become an influence on him by this time.
 An EP titled SBP was recorded and released in 1997, featuring some songs that would later appear on No News From America.
 Avid Skid Baxter fans quickly devoured it.
 The conceptual No News From America was released in the Spring of 1999 and features several talented guests.
 Among them Chris Sutton, whose soulful guitar-playing graces four cuts, three of which include drummer - Tracy Spears.
 No News From America was digitally re-mixed and re-mastered in 2002.
-Also in 2002 the word "Project" was permanently dropped from Skid Baxter.

 Salvatore shared lead-guitar duties with Matt Venus in the prog-rock outfit, Logarhythm from 1999-2002, founded by multi-instrumentalist - Linda Dauwalder-Dachtyl (keys and piano); and included her husband, Cary (drums and percussion).
-"Raw Deal in Furniture" and "Donut Shop People" were among the Skid Baxter numbers featured in the band's setlist.
+"Raw Deal in Furniture" and "Donut Shop People" were among the Skid Baxter numbers featured in the band's set list.
 Salvatore and Linda Dachtyl would later play in the Walt James Band together, albeit on different instruments.

-Salvatore also played bass in The Walt James Band, a power-trio based in Columbus, Ohio. featuring Walt James on guitar and vocals and Linda Dauwalder-Dachtyl (a familiar face) on drums.
-Walt toured and recorded two albums with UFO bassist Pete Way.
-He has also performed and recorded with Columbus, Ohio's notorious Lollipop Factory.
+Salvatore also played bass in The Walt James Band (WJB), a power-trio based in Columbus, Ohio. featuring Walt James on guitar and vocals and Linda Dauwalder-Dachtyl (a familiar face) on drums.
+Walt toured and recorded two albums with UFO bassist Pete Way, and also performed and recorded with Columbus, Ohio's notorious Lollipop Factory.